Authorized by Title VI of the Elementary and Secondary Education Act (ESEA),

 Provides educationally and culturally related academic needs of American Indians so that these students can achieve the same challenging State standards as all students.
 Partners of the consortium are: Oroville Union High School District-with 210 eligible students, Oroville City Elementary School District with 132 eligible students, and Thermalito Union School District with 54 eligible students.
 An eligible student has a completed 506 form on file.
 Forms are available at school sites and/or by contacting the program coordinator, David Devine, at 538-5350 x 5107.
 Once completed, 506 forms are good for the duration of student enrollment within the consortium.

 Together the Indian Education Project works to help more students successfully complete their education both academically and culturally.

-Indian Education Homework Help is available via Zoom each weekday from 1pm to 4pm.
-Contact Mr. David Devine by email or phone to get the Zoom invite to join the Homework Help meetings.
+Homework Help on Zoom each weekday from 3pm to 4pm.
+Contact Mr. David Devine by email or phone to get the Zoom invite to join Homework Help meetings.

 For more information on the Indian Education program, please contact: